 Printed from: https://handbook.rhodes.edu/employee-handbook/employment-policies/employee-resignation

 Staff Employees: Staff employees are classified based on their “hours worked per week” and their “months per year” according to the following categories:

 Other Employees: Your employment is incidental to your educational programs at the College, you are employed by the College primarily as a consultant, or you are not a regular College employee and you are employed by or through the College on the basis of grants and/or contracts and/or agency agreements.
-Employees in this category are eligible only for social security, worker’s compensation coverage, and the tax deferred annuity program, unless otherwise approved by the Vice President for Finance and Business Affairs.
+Employees in this category are eligible only for social security and worker’s compensation coverage, unless otherwise approved by the Vice President for Finance and Business Affairs.